devi-lakshmi/Addition-Game/README.md

 # Addition Game

  The **Addition Game** is a simple interactive web app where users solve basic addition problems.
 Users are presented with two random numbers, and they must input the correct sum.
-The app allows users to check their answer and restart the game with new random numbers.
+The app allows users to check their answers and restart the game with new random numbers.

 ## Tech Stack

 - **HTML5**: For structuring the web page.
-- **CSS3**: For styling the layout and design.
+- **CSS**: For styling the layout and design.
 - **JavaScript**: For generating random numbers, handling user input, and checking answers.
 - **Bootstrap**: For responsive design and layout components.